 - 1/4 cup sliced cucumbers (Japanese or Persian)

-- Pinch of fresh grated ginger, for garnish
+- Garnish: pinch of fresh grated ginger

 - Use one 70 gram package of mozuku to make one medium serving of the sunomono, or split this in half to create two small appetizer or side dish portions.